Mario7F/LinuxAdminProjects/README.md

 ## Container deployment

   - Create static website
-  - Create an image of the site using Podman
+  - Create an image of the site using Docker
-  - Deploy image onto Azure Web Services to host the site
+  - Deploy image onto Alpine and provide it a port number
-  - Show the results
+  - Display the page

 ## Monitoring Metrics With Grafana